enemy100/n8n-comfyui-workflow/README.md

 ### 1. Setup ComfyUI Infrastructure

 Before using this workflow, you need to set up ComfyUI with Flux and WAN 2.2 models.
-We provide automated installation scripts:
+Follow the automated installation scripts:

 **Option A: Using vast.ai (Recommended)**
 - See the [ComfyUI Flux & WAN 2.2 Setup on vast.ai](https://github.com/enemy100/comfyui-flux-wan-vast-ai) repository for complete installation instructions